 Process

-My narrative design process is grounded in research, collaboration, and production awareness.
-I work closely with teams from early concept through implementation, ensuring story supports both creative vision and practical constraints.
+My narrative design process is built on research, collaboration and production awareness.
+I work closely with teams from early concept through implementation, making sure story supports both creative vision and practical constraints.

 1) Research & discovery

-This phase clarifies goals, tone, constraints, references, and the role narrative will play within gameplay, art direction, and overall production.
+This phase surfaces goals, constraints, references and the role narrative will play across gameplay, art direction and production.

 2) Narrative structure & blueprints

-I translate research and creative vision into clear narrative structures: world rules, story pillars, character arcs, and high-level plot progression.
+Research and creative vision get translated into clear narrative structures: world rules, story pillars, character arcs and high-level plot progression.

-At this stage, I often create narrative blueprints — mapping emotional arcs alongside plot beats and gameplay moments to ensure story and player experience evolve together.
+I often build narrative blueprints at this stage, mapping emotional arcs alongside plot beats and gameplay moments so story and player experience develop together.

 3) Writing & voice

-Writing is always informed by implementation realities, localisation needs, and iteration cycles.
+Writing is always shaped by implementation realities, localisation needs and iteration cycles.

 4) Implementation & collaboration

-I work closely with design and engineering to translate narrative into engine-ready content — using tools, variables, conditions, and flags where required.
+I work closely with design and engineering to translate narrative into engine-ready content, using tools, variables, conditions and flags where needed.

-Clear documentation and communication ensure narrative systems remain understandable and adaptable throughout development.
+Clear documentation and handoff keep narrative systems understandable and adaptable as production evolves.

 5) Iteration & polish

-The goal is always a coherent, purposeful narrative that feels integrated — not layered on top.
+The goal is always a narrative that feels like part of the game, not something added on top.